 However, part two of the book called "Catching a wave" is not as interesting as the first part.
 Although Mccloud shows great wisdom by predicting quite accurately the future of digital production, this part of the book was probably already outdated by 2004 or 2005 (the book was written in 2000).

 In 2000, broadband connections were not a reality for most of us and computers did not have two or more processors.
-Indeed, Mccloud is predicting that computer will be faster and cheaper in a near future (not too hard to predict) and this is why this chapter feels so outdated in 2011.
+Indeed, Mccloud is predicting that computer will be faster and cheaper in a near future (not too hard to predict) and this is why this chapter feels so outdated today.

 The second chapter also contains a couple of pages about the history of computers.
 Although this part is interesting if you are not familiar with computers, chances are that you won't learn much from it.

 Therefore, if you add the "outdated" part with the "history" part, Reinventing Comics is a good 120 pages book about the industry of comics.
 Definitely not as interesting as Understanding Comics, this second attempt by Scott Mccloud can be a good alternative if you are looking for something fun (instead of really informative) to read.